iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Convex Sets Intro.md

 > For any convex set, it can be seen as the union of all affine subspace that contains the convex set.

-For such a characterizations of the convex sets, consider: [[Supporing Convex Sets using Halfspaces]].
+For such a characterizations of the convex sets, consider: [[../CVX Geometry/Supporting Convex Sets using Halfspaces]].